maxludden/supergene-v2/books/book08/md/chapter-2751.md

 Han Sen swallowed nervously.
 He quickly checked over the rest of his body, and he found more freckles growing all over his body.

-“What the f*ck?
+“What the fuck?
 Is this the sign of me growing dragon scales?”
 Han Sen knew that something was severely wrong.
 Those freckles weren’t painful or itchy, but they were spreading across his body.

 Han Sen used the Dongxuan Sutra to examine the rest of his body, and he discovered that the freckles were now a part of him.
 They didn’t seem to be damaging his body, though.
 His body and the freckles were existing symbiotically.